 - Cutting vegetables into large, chunky pieces keeps the salad crisp instead of mushy

-The beauty of a good tomato cucumber salad is that it practically dresses itself.
-A glug of olive oil, a splash of red wine vinegar, and a generous pinch of salt — that's it.
-The tomatoes release a little juice as the salad rests, and it mixes with the dressing into something you'll want to soak up with bread.
-The key is using the ripest, most in-season tomatoes you can find.
+What changed my mind was realizing the dressing basically makes itself.
+A glug of olive oil, a splash of red wine vinegar, a generous pinch of salt — done.
+The tomatoes release their juice as everything sits together, and it mixes into this incredible brothy dressing you'll want to mop up with crusty bread.
+Matt actually does this thing where he tips the bowl back and drinks the last bit, which — okay, fair enough.
+The whole trick is using the ripest, most in-season tomatoes you can get your hands on.

-Whether you serve it alongside grilled chicken, next to a slab of crusty bread, or just eat it straight from the bowl with a fork (no judgment), this is the side dish that never gets old.
-And if you're in the mood for something richer, try the creamy sour cream variation below — it's an Eastern European classic that's just as quick and completely addictive.
+Serve it next to grilled chicken, alongside a thick slab of bread, or just stand at the counter eating it straight from the bowl — no judgment from me because that's usually how it goes.
+This is the side dish that earns its spot at every single cookout.
+And if you're in the mood for something richer, the creamy sour cream variation below is an Eastern European classic that's just as quick and completely addictive.

 How It Comes Together